preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 .. image:: page-lifecycle-archive.png

-When a page is archived, it is possible to provide a comment on why the page or page should be archived.
+When a page is archived, you should provide a comment on why the page or pages should be archived.

 .. image:: page-lifecycle-archive-confirmation.png